The Importance of Title IV Reconciliation

 Since no one person or office may have the ability to both authorize and disburse Title IV funding (see Volume 2, System of checks and balances), if award entries made by the financial aid office automatically roll over and populate award fields in the business office, then the separation of functions must take place elsewhere.

 For example, if your system automatically awards funds based on a student’s budget, then your system must ensure that only employees with a special security standing can change those budgets or otherwise modify a student’s award.
 In addition, your system must be able to identify any employee who makes a change to a data element that can affect the level of a student’s award (anyone who initiates a budget or award override).

 More than one office has access to and expertise with data needed to facilitate the Title IV reconciliation process.
 For instance, cooperation between the business and financial aid offices is essential if reconciliation of FSA funds is to be successful.
 For example, the financial aid office will likely be the source of COD System information, while the business office is generally responsible for G5 data and student account information.

-Though it is possible and even advisable for financial aid and business office staff to be able to view information in each other’s systems (e.g. G5, COD, etc.), there is no substitute for the direct involvement of professionals in each office in the reconciliation process.
+Though it is possible and even advisable for financial aid and business office staff to have “view-only” access in each other’s systems (e.g. G5, COD, etc.), there is no substitute for the direct involvement of professionals in each office in the reconciliation process.
 Reconciliation is a shared responsibility: the business office and the financial aid office are equally responsible for reconciliation.
 This responsibility involves much more than the mere sharing of reports; it requires joint action by the financial aid and business office to identify and correct discrepancies in a timely way.